mishelashala/intro-to-ddd/002-supple-design.md

 An intention-reveiling interface is achieved when every element of our model has a descriptive and meaningful name.
 In other words: things do what they say they do, nothing more, nothing less.

 These names must always keep encapsulation intact.
 They not reveal implementation details -the how-, instead the focus on the task at hand -the what-.
 Intention-reveiling interfaces are declarative by nature.

+## Side-Effect-Free Functions

+Object composition, function composition or any other kind becomes hard when we don't have side-effect-free functions.
+Side effects make composition, specially of computations, hard to predict and understand.

+Side-effect-free functions have an interesting effect over abstractions and behaviors.
+First, it makes abstractions predictable, and second behavior consistent.
+In other words, abstractions do what they say they do, and behaviors don't hold any nasty surprises.

+We must favor side-effect-free functions in our systems as much as possible.
+One thing to note on this is that software without side-effect-free functions is impossible.
+A system without side-effects is impossible to reach.
+It behaves like a black box: nothing goes in and nothing goes out.

+The idea here is not to eliminate side=effects completely, but to have them under control.

+One strategy to use when we encounter operations that produce side-effects is to seggregate these operations into commands.
+To do this we can follow the command-query seggregation principle.